In Defense of Food :: Book Review

 4) The purpose of eating is health.

 There are, of course, serious flaws in these assumptions.
-The complexity of food itself, and what it provides us, is a beautiful relationship that cannot be reduced to simply nutrition or dichotomous thinking.
-As Pollan points out, eating and the sharing of food has been an important ritual in cultures around the world since the beginning of human civilization.
-It’s connected to community structure, spirituality, and is deeply rooted in the environment and our relationship to the environment.
+The complexity of food itself and what it provides us is a beautiful relationship that cannot be reduced to mere nutrition or to dichotomous thinking.
+As Pollan points out, eating and the sharing of food have been important rituals in cultures around the world since the beginning of human civilization.
+It’s connected to community structure and spirituality, and is deeply rooted in the environment and our relationship to it.

-Pollan traces the phenomenon of “nutritionism” back to the 1970’s when the American government started creating food recommendations and using scientific language to describe food.
+Pollan traces the phenomenon of “nutritionism” back to the 1970s, when the American government started creating food recommendations and using scientific language to describe food.
 At the same time, the food landscape was undergoing massive changes due to the expansion of the processed food industry.
 Processed food promised added value and convenience.
-In addition, the food industry began to manipulate food based on the latest nutritional fads.
-This resulted in items like “fat free” products.
+In addition, the food industry began manipulating food to align with the latest nutritional fads.
+This resulted in items like “fat-free” products.

-Ultimately, this reliance on food simply for its nutrition, and the requisite reliance on an “expert” who can understand nutrients to tell us how to eat, has separated us from a deeper understanding of wellness.
+Ultimately, this reliance on food solely for its nutrition, and the corresponding reliance on an “expert” who understands nutrients to tell us how to eat, has separated us from a deeper understanding of wellness.
 What is needed is an understanding rooted in the reliable wisdom of inner knowing and ancestral knowledge.

 There are times when an understanding of individual nutrients can be very helpful.
 Especially because many of us are encountering unprecedented levels of toxicity in our environment.
-A well rounded approach to working with whole food nutrients can support the body, mind, and spirit in many ways.
-However, Michael Pollan provides three “food rules” as a great starting point to help re-connect with deeper health minus the confusion related to nutrients.
-He reminds us –we don’t need to be chemists to understand how to eat!
+A well-rounded approach to whole-food nutrients can support the body, mind, and spirit in many ways.
+However, Michael Pollan provides three “food rules” as a great starting point to help reconnect with deeper health, without the confusion around nutrients.
+He reminds us: we don’t need to be chemists to understand how to eat!
 He tells us:

 1) Eat food